 Color Matching Using a Vignette Correction and LUT

 There will always be a color difference between the real and the extended image.
 Firstly the real image is shown on the LED wall, secondly, it is seen through a camera.
 Both of them entertain some degree of color transformation.

-As a first measure (especially if you only use the digital extension option for previz) you can use the DIGIT EXT ADJ panel's usual Brightness / Contrast etc. controls to get the virtual part's colors closer to the LED walls one.
+As a first measure (especially if you only use the digital extension option for previz) you can use the DIGIT EXT ADJ panel's usual Brightness / Contrast etc. controls to get the virtual part's colors closer to the LED walls' colors.

 However, for a better match, you will need a Vignette mask and a LUT.

 Applying Vignette Correction to your camera input is a great way to improve the quality of the LUT, if you are using a single focal length setup.

 If you wish to learn more about the effect called Vignette, and/or how to use Vignette Correction, please refer to this article: How Vignette Correction could be useful for you.

 In the panel's LUT property, you can specify any standard Cube LUT files.

 Aximmetry also provides the means to create such a LUT file.
 For that activate the LUT MEASURE panel.